1beb/bertelsen-hugo/content/post/zzz-test-katex.md

 ---
 author: Hugo Authors
-title: MathJax support
+title: Katex support
 date: 2021-05-22
-description: A brief guide to setup MathJax
+description: "KaTeX is a fast, easy-to-use JavaScript library for TeX math rendering on the web."
 categories:
 - math
+katex: true
-mathjax: true
+draft: true
 ---

 The following